 This course introduces students to the language of the deaf community.
 Students will examine foundational aspects of American Sign Language.
 Information regarding deaf culture will be introduced in addition to fingerspelling and various numbering systems in American Sign Language.
 Receptive and expressive skill development application is reinforced through interactive activities within the classroom setting.
-This course requires students to complete 15 contact hours with the deaf community.
+This course requires students to complete 5 contact hours with the deaf community.
+Code 2 course fee.

-ASLN 102 Basic American Sign Language II 4cr.
+ASLN 102 Basic American Sign Language II 4 cr.

 This course introduces students to complex everyday language functions of American Sign Language.
 These functions will help students establish and maintain interpersonal relationships within the deaf community and the classroom environment.
 Various skills based activities will allow students to further increase competency in American Sign Language in order to express and understand signed conversations.
-This course requires students to complete 15 contact hours with the deaf community.
+This course requires students to complete 5 contact hours with the deaf community.
 Prerequisite(s): ASLN 100.
-Code 2 course fee.
+Code 3 course fee.

-ASLN-105 Deaf Culture & History
+ASLN 105 Deaf Culture & History

 This course introduces the history and culture of the deaf.
 Discussion will include the values, norms, identities, traditions, and subcultures within the larger culture of the deaf community.
 Questions such as the nature of sign language, the education of deaf individuals, and historical treatment of deafness will be explored.
-Code 2 course fee.
+Code 3 course fee